FabioSntos/e-Commerce_API/README.md

 | /alterar/:id 	|   PUT  	|                  Alteração de produto                  	|  http://localhost:3333/alterar/:id 	| {"name":"Calça Santos", "descricao":"Caiu na vila o peixe fuzila", "preco": "200", "disponivel":"1", "destaque":"1", "estoque":"1", "id_dep": "5"} 	|
 |    /deptos   	|   GET  	|            Retorno de todos os departamentos           	|     http://localhost:3333/deptos   	|                                                                                                                                                    	|
 |  /deptos/:id 	|   GET  	| Retorno de um departamento e todos produtos associados 	|  http://localhost:3333/deptos/:id  	|                                                                                                                                                    	|

+### Seeds Data
+In our seeds you will find a total of 9 departments and 9 products; Some departments have more than one product attached and others are empty.
+For test cases, you can use our seeds for GET and PUT, and if you use POST, the return will be an object of ID 10.
+Have fun!

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.